rhodey/IPFS-boot-cloudflare/README.md

 + Manage API tokens > Create API token > Object Read & Write

 ## Disclaimer
-+ The result is suitable for use with [verifiedFetch](https://github.com/ipfs/helia-verified-fetch)
-+ The result will not be a url which get pasted into the url bar
 + Setup your Cloudflare bucket to use "custom domain"
 + The "development url" seems to rate limit sometimes